elaugier/ApiGo/README.md

 * an API Engine: apigo-engine
 * a Worker: apigo-worker
-* a Message Broker: Apache Kafka, RabbitMQ, ZeroMQ
+* a Message Broker: Apache Kafka, RabbitMQ, ZeroMQ*
 * a Database: Postgresql, MySQL, etc.

 And as soon as possible:

 * an Authentication service
 * an Authorization service (per App Domain)

+*: February 2019 : because 0MQ is not directly compliant with Windows build

 ## Dependencies